perceived-dev/bisect/README.md

 Now on a basic flow, the User Interaction and Code Flow would be something like this.

 - User clicks on product.
-- Your display a loader.
+- You display a loader.
 - You call showProductDetail method with that product id.
 - The method fetches the data and once available it shows the data on the view.
 - You clear the loader.